notpofkp/ALVRUSBGuide/README.md

 4. Press "Launch Steam" in ALVR on your pc.
 5. Go into your headset and wait for ALVR to connect.
 6. Done!

+## Other notes:
+None of the software or hardware listed here is made by or is owned by me.
+All credit goes to the developer teams at ALVR, as well as Meta, Steam and PICO for their hardware and software advancements.